 6. Hysteric Party

 Continuous trap Hysteric Party also forces you to discard a card, but you can immediately put your discard to good use by tossing out a Harpie monster.
 Once activated, you special summon as many copies of Harpie Lady as possible from your graveyard, a mass revival that often nets you three or more warriors.
-Just note that if Hysteric Party is destroyed, the rejuvenated monsters will also perish, so quickly use them as materials to avoid their new Achilles heel by quickly using them as fuel for other titans.
+Just note that if Hysteric Party is destroyed, the rejuvenated monsters will also perish, so avoid their new Achilles heel by quickly using them as fuel for other titans.

 Few effects can so easily revive multiple monsters, and like Three of a Kind, Hysteric Party may be activated on any phase or turn.

 Harpie's Baby Pet Dragon wield the dragon-type (big surprise), helping activate Channeler's level-boosting effect, and Pet Dragon gains abilities based on the number of other Harpie monsters you control:

 - 1+: Other than Pet Dragon, your opponent cannot target Harpie monsters you control for attacks